Quiz – Introduction to Financial Statement Analysis

 IFRS (International Financial Reporting Standards) US GAAP (Generally Accepted Accounting Principles) International Organisation of Securities Commissions IOSCO’s comprehensive set of Objectives and Principles of Securities Regulation is updated as required and is recognised as an international benchmark for all markets.
 The principles of securities regulation are based upon three core objectives: IOSCO’s principles are grouped into 10…

-Financial Statement Analysis Framework
+Scope of Financial Statement Analysis